jasonacox/TinyLLM/chatbot/README.md

 The intent of this project is to build and interact with a locally hosted LLM using consumer grade hardware.
 With the Chatbot, we explore stitching context through conversational threads, rendering responses via realtime token streaming from LLM, and using external data to provide context for the LLM response (Retrieval Augmented Generation).
 With the Document Manager, we explore uploading documents to a Vector Database to use in retrieval augmented generation, allowing our Chatbot to produce answers grounded in knowledge that we provide.

-Below are steps to get the Chatbot and Document Mangager running.
+Below are steps to get the Chatbot and Document Manager running.

 ## Chatbot